howtographql/howtographql/meta/writing-guidelines.md

 # Writing Guidelines for HowToGraphQL Tutorial Tracks

-This document describes a writing guidelines and best practices for the HTG tutorial tracks (frontend + backend).
+This document describes writing guidelines and best practices for the HTG tutorial tracks (frontend + backend).

 ## Writing Process & Feedback